nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

 I am Nghia Nguyen - a recent graduate from University of Science, VNU-HCM.

 Currently I am working as an AI Resident at FPT Software.
-My topics of interests are Equivariant Networks and Point Clouds Processing.
+My topics of interests are Neural Differential Equations, Equivariant Networks, and Point Clouds Processing.

 I was a Research Intern at the Distributed Information Systems Laboratory (LSIR), Swiss Federal Institute of Technology Lausanne (EPFL) for the summer of 2020.
 This is my personal website, where I will be posting more detailed information about me, as well as some opinions and interesting ideas of mine.